 The fossil fuel industry, networks of politicians, lobbyists, media houses and many individuals in a position of power are playing a significant role in preventing actions from addressing climate change.

 To put things in perspective, the big five publicly owned oil and gas companies spent around 200 million dollars each year on lobbying, pushing disinformation to preserve the status quo (Source).

-In just 3 years after the Paris Agreement, these organizations have invested more than 1 billion dollars on misleading climate branding and lobbying efforts (Source).
+In just 3 years after the Paris Agreement, "the five largest publicly-traded oil and gas majors (ExxonMobil, Royal Dutch Shell, Chevron, BP and Total)" have invested more than 1 billion dollars on misleading climate branding and lobbying efforts (Source).